2yoon420/2yoon420/README.md

 ----------

-I'm 20 years old and lived in chunchon in 20years. my brithday is 20th on April.
+I'm 20 years old and lived in chunchon in 20years.
+My brithday is 20th on April.